 - The recommendation of the course teacher or the Principal for the student’s provisional placement in the course.

-3 credits This course is a study of the political, intellectual, economic and cultural developments of the United States from earliest colonial settlements to the Civil War.
+This course is a study of the political, intellectual, economic and cultural developments of the United States from earliest colonial settlements to the Civil War.
 Topics include the Puritan mind, regional cultural patterns, the evolution of constitutional law and the struggle for independence, the Hamiltonian and Jeffersonian perspectives, expansion, slavery, and the Civil War.
 High levels of analytical thinking and excellent writing skills are essential.

 U. S. History Since 1865